 - The breaker is equipped with an accumulator.
 The accumulator is a self-contained pressure vessel with an expansible chamber divided by a flexible membrane.
-The gas-side chamber is precharged with nitrogen gas (N2), while the oil-side chamber is for receiving, storing and discharging pressurized oil. - As the piston nears the top of its stroke, porting inside the cylinder becomes pressurized and forces the operating valve to shift.
-In this position, the valve now diverts oil to the upper cylinder and blocks oil from exiting. - The oil supplied by the pump and the discharged oil from the accumulator are combined to drive the piston downward until it impacts the tool. - The cycle is continuous until the machine operator releases the momentary switch that operates the ON/OFF valve.
+The gas-side chamber is precharged with nitrogen gas (N2), while the oil-side chamber is for receiving, storing and discharging pressurized oil. - As the piston nears the top of its stroke, signal ports inside the cylinder become pressurized and shift the operating valve.
+Oil is blocked from exiting the upper end of the cylinder.
+The valve directs oil to the upper end of the cylinder and the oil becomes pressurized. - Pressurized oil supplied by the pump and combined with the discharged oil from the accumulator drive the piston downward until it impacts the tool. - The cycle is continuous until the machine operator releases the momentary switch controlling the ON/OFF valve.